-When creating a new workbook, Excel also offers to give you a "flying start" by using a template.
-Templates are sample workbooks that you can adapt and modify for your own needs.
-The idea is very good but, in reality, templates are not usually a good choice as it can take longer to adapt them to your true needs than to design from scratch (see sidebar).
+Templates you create yourself are far more useful.
+Because you understand how they are built, you will be able to maintain them, and any workbook created from them. you can adapt and modify for your own needs.
+The idea is very good, but templates are not usually a good choice as it can take longer to adapt them to your true needs than to design from scratch (see sidebar).